NeggFriedRice/T3A2-B-Backend/README.md

 #### **This is a protected route, a valid JWT is required in the Bearer header**

+User must be an organiser or administrator to update an event
+- For organisers, only events they have created can be updated or deleted

 - Deletes an event

 ## Categories